Anni (1951 film): Production

-M. Venu became popular as Master Venu as a music directorTapi Dharma Rao wrote the story and M. S. Subramaniam penned the dialogues.
+The film was produced and directed by K. S. Prakash Rao under the banner Prakash Productions.
 Cinematography was done by B. S. Ranga.
 T. V. S. Sarma was in charge of art direction while choreography was done by Katak.
 The film was produced also in Telugu with the title Dheeksha.

 Soundtrack

-Music was composed by Pendyala Nageswara Rao while the lyrics were penned by M. S. Subramaniam.
-Singer is G. Varalakshmi while the playback singers are P. Nageswara Rao, M. Satyam, M. S. Ramarao, Venkata Krishnan and M. Sarojini.
+Music was composed by Pendyala while the lyrics were penned by M. S. Subramaniam.